StephenFluin/f-led/README.md

 - Check LED strip connections
 - Verify DATA_PIN (16) is correct for your hardware
 - Check power supply to LED strip
+- Device may be in sleep mode - press power button to wake

+**Device won't wake from sleep**

+- Try pressing and holding power button for 1 second
+- Power cycle the device (unplug and plug back in)
+- Check that GPIO 0 button is properly connected

 ## License